dfir-iris/iris-web/CONFIGURATION.md

 3. The config.ini file

 ### Azure Key Vault
 The first option that is checked is the Azure Key Vault.
-In order to use this the `AZURE.KEY_VAULT_NAME` should be specified.
+In order to use this the `AZURE_KEY_VAULT_NAME` should be specified.

 Since Azure Key Vault does not support underscores you should remove this from the configuration name.
-For example: `POSTGRES_USER` becomes `POSTGRESUSER`.
+For example: `POSTGRES_USER` becomes `POSTGRES-USER`.

 ### Environment Variables
 The second option is using environment variables, which gives the most amount of flexibility.